 There is no law (federal, state or local) that protects employees in the event of a business transfer.
-However, if an employer must lay off employees in connection with the business transfer and the lay-off is covered by the Worker Adjustment and Retraining Notification Act, the affected employees are entitled to receive 60 days' advance notice of termination.
+However, if an employer must lay off employees in connection with the business transfer and the layoff is covered by the Worker Adjustment and Retraining Notification Act or a state equivalent, the affected employees are entitled to receive 60 days' advance notice of termination.